THE WRIGHT LAW GROUP WINS A SUPREME COURT VICTORY FOR HOA CASES IN NEVADA

 This is an important decision because it removes yet another argument the banks like to raise when attacking HOA investors or defending against HOA investor’s quiet title actions.
 Morever, this decision vindicates the rights of HOA investors – past, present, and future – under NRS 116 and makes purchasing foreclosure property at an NRS 116 auction that much safer for the buyer.
 Finally, this decision was made by the entire Nevada Supreme Court en banc so there is almost no chance of this decision being challenged again in Nevada.

 The Wright Law Group, P.C. was responsible for winning this huge victory in the Nevada Supreme Court and many others in Clark County District Court and the United States District Court for the district of Nevada.
 John Henry Wright, Esq. as the founder of The Wright Law Group, P.C. is an well versed in HOA foreclosure litigation in Nevada.
-If you need to quiet title against a bank or are served with a complaint to quiet title filed by a bank, call The Wright Law Group, P.C. today at 702.405.0001.
+If you need to quiet title against a bank or are served with a complaint to quiet title filed by a bank, call us now at (702) 405-0001 to arrange a consultation.